Quilting for Beginners – This is by far the easiest quilt you will ever make

 - Place the top piece over the batting and smooth down removing any bubbles or creases.
-It’s worth ironing both the top and backing pieces to ensure smooth, wrinkle free fabric.
+It’s important to iron both the top and backing pieces to ensure smooth, wrinkle-free fabric.

-- You can also pin the two together if you prefer.
+- It also helps to pin the two together as well.